Danil-Grigorev/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 This enhancement proposal describes the migration of cloud platforms from the deprecated [in-tree cloud providers](https://v1-18.docs.kubernetes.io/docs/concepts/cluster-administration/cloud-providers/) to [Cloud Controller Manager](https://kubernetes.io/docs/concepts/architecture/cloud-controller/) services that implement `external cloud provider` [interface](https://github.com/kubernetes/cloud-provider/blob/master/cloud.go).

-As a pioneer platform, it is proposed to use OpenStack.

 ## Motivation

 Using Cloud Controller Managers (CCMs) is the Kubernetes' [preferred way](https://kubernetes.io/blog/2019/04/17/the-future-of-cloud-providers-in-kubernetes/) to interact with underlying cloud platforms as it provides more flexibility and freedom for developers.
 It replaces existing in-tree cloud providers, which have been deprecated and will be permanently removed approximately in Kubernetes [v1.21](https://kubernetes.slack.com/archives/CPPU7NY8Y/p1589289501020600).
 But they are still used in OpenShift and we must start a smooth migration towards CCMs.